JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 #### Connect to platform-specific APIs from the cross-platform code {initial-collapse-state="collapsed"}

 A universally unique identifier (UUID) for `fakeUser` in `LoginDataSource` is generated using the `java.util.UUID` class, which is not available for iOS.

 ```kotlin
 val fakeUser = LoggedInUser(java.util.UUID.randomUUID().toString(), "Jane Doe")
 ```

-Since the Kotlin standard library doesn't provide functionality for generating UUID, you still need to use platform-specific functionality for this case.
+Since the Kotlin standard library doesn't provide functionality for generating UUIDs, you still need to use platform-specific functionality for this case.

 Provide the `expect` declaration for the `randomUUID()` function in the shared code and its `actual` implementations for each platform – Android and iOS – in the corresponding source sets.
 You can learn more about [connecting to platform-specific APIs](connect-to-platform-specific-apis.md).

 1. Remove the `java.util.UUID` from the common code: